johnmanny/meets/README.md

-# proj10-meetings
+# Meets
-Setting up meetings by analyzing the busy times of google calendars and producing freetime slots which users can email directly to potential attendees.
+This project sets up meetings by analyzing the busy times of google calendars and producing freetime slots which users can email directly to potential attendees.

 ## Usage:
 A user clicks to begin on the homescreen and specifies a date and time